 An accountability partner who loves you and clearly “gets” the vision associated with the new idea is a must.
 Covenant with this special person to meet, talk, dream, and pray regularly and often.
 Be transparent – open.
 Be authentic – welcome this person speaking truthfully and bluntly into your life and the new idea.

 A season of percolation is required in developing a new idea.
 A time to permit the Holy Spirit to guide your instincts and “gut” as you ask, welcome, and face questions that arise within your spirit and your circle of colleagues.
 Empower others to participate in the test run and seek 360° feedback from the idea executors, recipients, and observers.

 Exercise the spiritual gift of party along the way (not just at the “finish-line” – whatever that is).
-This is key to not only the generation of even newer ideas, but esprit de corps and spiritual/leadership formation for your team members.
+This is key to not only the generation of even newer ideas but esprit de corps and spiritual/leadership formation for your team members.

-If a new idea implementation doesn’t result in reproduction of Christ-followers and ministry leaders, then the endeavor is incomplete.
+If a new idea implementation doesn’t result in the reproduction of Christ-followers and ministry leaders, then the endeavor is incomplete.